 Create Criteria For Cutting

-Due to recent events, restrictions are being placed on the amount of people you’re allowed to have at organized gatherings.
-So if you were wanting to have a larger wedding, you will most likely be faced with having to trim your guest list.
+If you’re wanting to have a smaller wedding, you’ll most likely be faced with having to trim your guest list.
 Set up criteria such as inviting no children, no plus ones, no coworkers, or consider limiting the list to only first cousins on both sides.

 Keep in mind, the more guests you invite means the more money that will be spent on food and alcohol.
 There are ways to cut costs, but a larger guest count will mean you will have less to spend on other things such as flowers and decor.